Canada's emergency rooms bear the brunt of a 'perfect storm'

 Canada has the fourth-lowest number of funded acute care beds per capita among countries in the Organisation for Economic Cooperation and Development, according to the OECD, and the Commonwealth Fund ranked Canada's health system second-last among 11 rich countries.

-Others,such as the right-leaning Fraser Institute, say the government-funded system itself is the root cause of the problems, suggesting moving toward a privately-paid model.
+Others, such as the right-leaning Fraser Institute, say the government-funded system itself is the root cause of the problems, prescribing a move toward a privately-paid model.

 Canada may have little time to waste.